jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

     (d) any thing done under this Act that applies generally:
     (e) any thing done under this Act that applies specifically to a person
   - **border infringement offence** means an infringement offence specified as a border infringement offence by regulations made under this Act
-  - **chief executive** means the head of a department; and includes a chief executive appointed under the State Sector Act 1988
+  - **chief executive** means the head of a department; and includes a chief executive appointed under the Public Service Act 2020
   - **chief technical officer** means a person appointed a chief technical officer under section 101
   - **compliance order** means an order made under section 154
   - **consultation** includes actions taken before the enactment of this Act in anticipation of its enactment; and has a corresponding meaning